ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2022-07-02-a-document-processing-framework.md

 performs OCR to give us bounding boxes and an interface that allows us to label each bounding box with a corresponding value.[^2]

 ### Make multimodal models

+Another reason why document processing is such an appealing problem is that it is inherently multimodal&mdash;textual and visual information is readily available for us to use.
+But unfortunately, crude document processin gsolutions tend to take advantage of only one type:

+- Pure visual approaches involve a lot of complex business rules around bounding boxes and text placement to get the required info.
+They often end up relying on templates that may not be scaleable.
+- Pure textual approaches run on NLP pipelines on OCR'd text.
+However, blobs of text are incompatible with the domain these models were initially trained from, causing suboptimal performance.

 ### Always be correcting